-In winter, when she camels in Rajasthan, India, are in heat, bull camels in rut often emit a gargling roar, blowing up their tongue and letting it hang out of the mouth, smeared in pink saliva, which is flying all over the place.
+In winter, when she camels in Rajasthan are in heat, bull camels in rut often emit a gargling roar, blowing up their tongue and letting it hang out of the mouth, smeared in white or pink saliva, which is flying all over the place.
 Our camel drivers made this comment: “The camel is sexy.”
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 The gestation period of camels are 360 to 420 days.
-This picture shows mating dromedaries at a breeding centre for camels in Bikaner, Rajasthan, India.
+This picture shows mating dromedaries at a breeding centre for camels in Bikaner, Rajasthan.
 (Photo copyright © by Kaj Halberg)

-Dromedary foals, Bikaner, Rajasthan, India.
-The weight of a newborn foal varies between 35 and 40 kilograms.
-(Photo copyright © by Kaj Halberg)
+Dromedary foals are all skinny legs.
+The weight of a newborn foal varies between 35 and 40 kilograms. – Between Tozeur and Tamerza, Tunisia (top), and Bikaner, Rajasthan, India.
+(Photos copyright © by Kaj Halberg)

 Dromedaries are often very affectionate.
 (Photo copyright © by Kaj Halberg)

-Camel caravans are history, but you can get a feel of the daily life of caravans by going on a camel safari. – Thar Desert, Rajasthan, India.
+Camel caravans are history, but you can get a feel of the daily life of caravans by going on a camel safari.
+This picture was taken during a safari in the Thar Desert.
 (Photo copyright © by Kaj Halberg)

 Dromedary, dressed up for transporting tourists, Petra, Jordan.
 (Photo copyright © by Kaj Halberg)

-During a camel festival in Bikaner, Rajasthan, India, musicians and a dancing camel are a part of the entertainment.
+During a camel festival, music and dancing camels are a part of the entertainment.
 (Photo copyright © by Kaj Halberg)

-How many people can a dromedary carry? – Competition during a camel festival in Bikaner, Rajasthan, India.
+How many people can a dromedary carry?
 (Photo copyright © by Kaj Halberg)